shoccho/shoccho/README.md

 ### Hi there this is shoccho

 - Linux Enthusiast 🐧
-- Trying to learn rust 🦀
+- Trying to learn rust 🦀 ( not affiliated with rust foundation LOL )
 - and many more things

 <details>